 Cenote Azul is very close to the Cenote Cristalino, the Cenote Jardin del Eden, and the Xpu-Ha Beach – one of the most beautiful beaches in the Riviera Maya, so there is plenty to keep you busy for several hours!

-Cenote Azul ticket cost
+Cenote Azul ticket cost and other useful info

-- Tickets cost 120 pesos for adults and 80 pesos for 5-8 year olds
+- Tickets cost 120 pesos for adults and 80 pesos for 5-8-year-olds

-- Free admission for children with under 5
+- Free admission for children under 5

 - Renting snorkeling equipment costs 70 pesos and renting life jackets costs 70 pesos.